-If one of these occurs, then change your Password, PIN and Security Questions immediately.
-You can change these under your personal settings.
+If one of these occurs, change your Password, PIN, and security questions immediately.
+You can change these under personal settings.

-If you receive an email asking you to change your password, be wary of phishing.
-Instead of clicking on a suspect link in an email just log into your PayPal account and click the Settings tab, then Personal Info.
-You will find the Password, Security Questions and PIN (if you have set up one) on this page.
+If you receive an email asking you to change your password, it could be a case of phishing.
+Instead of clicking on a suspect link in an email, just log into your PayPal account by manually typing the URL.
+Click the Settings tab, and then Personal Info.
+You will find the password, security questions, and PIN (if you've set one up) on this page.

 PayPal Security Key